 If you're only interested in galas, i.e. big films with big stars and the red carpet experience, you have three main options.
 If you've never been to the festival before, but you want to pick specific films, you should buy individual tickets when they go on sale in September.
 If you don't care which galas you see, then buy the TIFF Choice Premium Sampler package.
 If you're not a festival novice, then buy the My Choice Premium Ticket Pack.
-Either package can be bought in early July.
+Either package can be bought in late July.

 If you don't care about galas, you're a festival novice, and you want to pick your own films, then buy individual tickets when they go on sale in September.
 If you don't particularly care about which films you see, then buy a TIFF Choice package.
 You don't have to worry about the advance ticketing process, since TIFF will pick films for you, or you get all the films in a particular programme (e.g. Midnight Madness).
 Just buy the package, and wait for TIFF to tell you what movies you got.

 A good choice would be the Daytime Sampler package or the Evening & Weekend Sampler package.
 The Evening & Weekend Sampler package is the best choice for anyone who works during the weekday.